pmoris/goscripts/README.md

 # GO enrichment analysis tools

-Pieter Moris 2017
-ADReM - biomina - UAntwerpen

 A ready to use `python` script to perform GO enrichment tests by inputting a list of uniprot_kb accession numbers, an ontology (`.obo`) file and a gene association (`.gaf`) file.

-The `goscripts` module contains further functionality to parse and manipulate `.obo` and `.gaf` files.
-E.g. retrieving parent/child terms by traversing the hierachy, remapping a given set of GO terms to a specified depth, etc.
+The `goscripts` module contains further functionality to parse and manipulate `.obo` and `.gaf` files; e.g. retrieving parent/child terms by traversing the hierarchy, remapping a given set of GO terms to a specified depth, etc.

 ## Installation

-1) Download or clone this repository.
+1) Download or clone this repository: `git clone git@github.com:pmoris/goscripts.git` This is enough to simply run the main enrichment testing script: `python go_enrichment_script ...` To install the additional functionalities for use in your own python scripts, the following steps are required:
-2) Optionally: create a new virtual or conda environment before installing.
+2) Optionally: create a new virtual or conda environment before installing: `conda create -n goenv`
 3) From within the main directory (where `setup.py` resides), run the following command: `pip install .`.
 This will install the goscripts module as a python package.
 4) You can now use the stand-alone go enrichment testing script by invoking